zacccypoo/heroku-buildpack-jemalloc/README.md

 Many Rails applications benefit from a common set of options and the below was added as the default with dockerfile-rails as of Rails 7.1.
-While this is a good default for most Rails apps it perfers performance over minimal memory usage..
-For more details on each option and different configs with different trade offs there are more details [in this gist](https://gist.github.com/jjb/9ff0d3f622c8bbe904fe7a82e35152fc#malloc_conf-options).
+While this is a good default for most Rails apps it prefers performance over minimal memory usage.
+For more details on each option and other tested configs with different trade offs there is more info [in this gist](https://gist.github.com/jjb/9ff0d3f622c8bbe904fe7a82e35152fc#malloc_conf-options).

 ```
 heroku config:set MALLOC_CONF=dirty_decay_ms:1000,narenas:2,background_thread:true